You are here

 Clara Portela was a Senior Associate Analyst at the EUISS from 2019 to June 2021, having previously served as a full-time faculty member in Political Science at the University of Valencia (Spain) and Singapore Management University (Singapore).
 Her research focuses on arms control, non-proliferation and disarmament, as well as on multilateral sanctions policies.
 She holds a PhD from the European University Institute in Florence and an MA from the Free University of Berlin, and she is the recipient of the THESEUS Award for Promising Research on European Integration.
 Clara Portela has been a Visiting Professor at the OSCE Academy in Bishkek, the College of Europe, and the University of Innsbruck, and has held visiting positions with the University of London’s Human Rights Consortium (UK), Carleton University (Canada), the Institut d’Etudes Politiques de Grenoble (France), and Monash University (Australia).

-Dr Amaia Sánchez-Cacicedo is the Non-resident Associate Analyst in charge of the South Asia portfolio at the EUISS.
-She contributes to the analysis of South Asian security and foreign policy, focusing especially on India, Afghanistan and Pakistan.
-She monitors ongoing security developments in South Asia and relations with the EU.
+Dr Amaia Sánchez-Cacicedo was a Non-resident Associate Analyst in charge of the South Asia portfolio at the EUISS from September 2022 to July 2024.
+She contributed to the analysis of South Asian security and foreign policy, focusing especially on India, Afghanistan and Pakistan.
+She also monitored ongoing security developments in South Asia and relations with the EU.

 Amaia is a graduate of Georgetown University and completed her PhD at the Politics and International Studies Department of the School of Oriental & African Studies (SOAS), University of London.
 Her PhD research culminated in her first book "Building States, Building Peace: Global and Regional Involvement in Sri Lanka and Myanmar", Palgrave Macmillan, 2014.